bprussell/VstheWorld/README.md

 # Running the Script

 This script uses a large amount of CPU and RAM.
-I was not able to run all 1000 browser sessions on one machine.
-I was able to get up to 768 sessions, and at that point, it was not adding any more members to the audience.
-You will likely need to run this script on multiple machines to get the achievement.
+I was not able to run all 1000 browser sessions on one machine with 24GB of RAM.
+I recruited a friend to help, and he ran a couple instances of the script as well.

 Open the VstheWorld.js file in a text editor, and update the `numberOfSessions` value at the top of the file to the number of browser sessions your machine can handle.
 This might take some trial and error.
 You can also increase the `timeoutMilliseconds` value if the browsers time out before all 1000 sessions are reached.